RebeccaHjorvar/todolist/README.md

 # todolist
-Todolist following a udemy course
+Todolist following a udemy course - using JavaScript, EJS, HTML, CSS, Express and nodemon